 The more hands and machinery that touch your pet’s diet between the cow grazing on the farm and the package you pick up at your market, the greater the chance for error and contamination.
 Like a pass-it-on phrase at a party , its not going to be what it was when it left the farm.

-More large pet food companies may decide to cash in on the raw petfood market and there are inovative ways to inhibit bacteria without heat or radiation so it can still be labled “raw”.
+More large pet food companies may decide to cash in on the raw petfood market and there are innovative ways to inhibit bacteria without heat or radiation so it can still be labeled “raw”.
 But anything added that can kill or retard bacteria could have a deleterious effect on your pet’s health as well.
 Often, these added ingredients seemed like a great idea at the time.
-But like nitrites, BHA, propylene glycol, and thiomersal they eventually turn out not to be.
-(The worst, of course, was the Massingill catastrophe)
+But like nitrites, BHA, propylene glycol, and thiomersol they eventually turn out not to be.
+(The worst, of course, was the Massengill catastrophe)

 Bacteria tend to accumulate on the surface of a cut or portion of meat, the entire portion becomes contaminated when it is minced, diced, or ground.
 So purchase meat cuts in as large an intact section as possible, rinse it and cut it up hygienically at home.
 Many large cities have raw meat co-ops just for pets.

 Historically, poultry testing discovers more bacterial contamination than beef.
 But the two are not sampled with the same technique.
 I really do not have enough reliable data to know if one wholesale source of meat is preferable to another.
 The critical elements are sanitation from farm to market with the least amount of processing ,handling and fiddling along the way.